UbuntuGNOMEMarketing/ubuntu-gnome-artwork/ubiquity-art/README.md

-# Ubuntu GNOME Installer Slides
+# Ubuntu GNOME Installer Artwork

 ## License
 All the artwork found used in Ubiquity is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).